Wood, Stone and You

 Elder 25 November- 23 December

 Elder is associated with a transition from one state to another.
 It is the tree of endings and tree of beginnings.
 In, folk traditions it’s believed to drive out evil spirits and destructive thoughts and is planted for protection from malice.
 The elder berries and flora are edible, but everything else is poisonous.
 Bark, leaves, and berries all produced organic dyes for Harris tweed.
-Children with this tree sign are always seeking, striving, and achieving.
+Children with this Celtic zodiac sign are always seeking, striving, and achieving.

 North American Birth Trees and Birthstones